Azure-Samples/functions-quickstart-typescript-azd-cosmosdb/README.md

    ```
    This will build your function app and deploy it to Azure.
 The deployment process:
    - Checks for any bicep changes using `azd provision`
-   - Packages the Python project
+   - Packages the TypeScript project
    - Publishes the function app using `azd deploy`
    - Updates application settings in Azure